devHens/bestfoody_2/README.md

 MongoDB was chosen for its flexibility in handling dynamic and nested data, making it ideal for storing restaurant reviews with optional fields like images, ratings, and comments without a schema and also data type like an array of objects like pictures.

+## 🔐 Security

+- **Helmet**: Sets secure HTTP headers to protect against common vulnerabilities like XSS, clickjacking, and MIME-type sniffing.
+- **CORS**: Restricts which external domains can access the API, helping prevent unauthorized cross-origin requests.
+- **Authentication**: Currently uses JWT (see section below).
+- **Authorization**: Role-based access control planned — will determine which endpoints a user can access based on `req.user.role`.
+(FUTURE PLANS)
+- **Rate Limiting**: Limits the number of requests from a single IP within a specific timeframe to protect the API from abuse and DDoS attacks.
+(FUTURE PLANS)

 ## Authentication

 For authentication, there is a middleware that uses JWT to verify users.
 However, as this project does not focus on user management, a dummy user is created globally.